JRshubhu12/careerdive-landing-page/README.md

 ## Core Features (Landing Page)

-*   **Hero Section**: Introduces CareerConnect with a compelling headline, subheadline, and calls to action.
+*   **Hero Section**: Introduces CareerDive with a compelling headline, subheadline, and calls to action.
 *   **How it Works**: Explains the user journey on the platform in simple steps.
 *   **Testimonials**: Showcases success stories from users.
 *   **Pricing**: Displays available subscription plans.